 San Cristobal de las Casas

-A lovely colonial city in the southern Mexican state of Chiapas, San Cristobal de las Casas has cobblestone streets, houses with slanted red tiled roofs, and impressive colonial architecture.
+A lovely colonial city in the highlands of the southern Mexican state of Chiapas, San Cristobal de las Casas has cobblestone streets, houses with slanted red-tiled roofs, and impressive colonial architecture.
 San Cristobal's large indigenous population gives the city a colorful atmosphere and rich cultural heritage.
-This is a great destination to learn more about Maya culture, and a base from which to explore more of what Chiapas has to offer.

 San Miguel de Allende

 San Miguel de Allende, colonial jewel of the state of Guanajuato, is doted with a mild climate, thermal springs and beautiful colonial architecture.
 The city, located in central Mexico, played a major role during the Mexican War of Independence and is now home to a large expatriate community.
 There are restaurants and boutiques galore, as well as fine art galleries.
 The town was the birth place of Ignacio de Allende (for whom it's named), one of the heroes of Mexican Independence, and there is an excellent museum on one corner of the plaza devoted to him.
 The best way to discover the lovely historical center is by taking a walking tour of San Miguel de Allende.
 Those who are interested in flora and fauna should make a trip to El Charco del Ingenio, which serves as both botanical garden and nature reserve.